OrnitOnGithub/school/Biology-DF/Genes-Proteins/notes.md

 To copy RNA:
 - Helicase unzips
 - Topoisomerase stabilises protein
+- RNA Polymerase does its thing

 Not everything is copied, only one gene

 RNA Polymerase connects a U in front of an A, for example, etc

 Strand that is copied is called template.
-The template is called the leading strand, which is MISLEADING.
+The actual template is called the leading strand, which is MISLEADING.

 Stabilising structure added to the RNA molecule (cap)

 DNA -> RNA = transcription

-Starting moment of gene -> promoter ("tata box")
+Starting moment of gene -> promoter ("tata box") (what?)

-RNA gets spliced, Introns get removed -> Process called "mature pre-messenger rna into ,essenger rna"
+RNA gets spliced, Introns get removed -> Process called "mature pre-messenger rna into messenger rna"

 UGA UAA UAG -> Stop signals codons